APEXCalculus/APEXCalculusPTX/README.md

 - `pretext build latex-color-print`: in color, but two-sided layout for printing
 - `pretext build latex-color-print-novideo`: as above, but without QR codes for videos

-**Do not build PDF directly.** APEX Calculus places figures in the margins in PDF.
-Unfortunately, we do not currently have a mechanism for setting the vertical placement of margin figures in the PreTeXt source, so these have to be adjusted by hand.
-Look in the LaTeX source for occurrences of `\listmarginbox`, `\parmarginbox` and `\tcbmarginbox`.
-Each such environment ends with either `{0cm}` or `{-1cm}`.

-These values can be adjusted to ensure that items in the margins do not overlap.
-It is unfortunately a rather tedious process at the moment.
+**Do not build PDF directly.** Most of the PDF design is now automated, but you may need to adjust the placement of some figures, add page breaks, etc.

 At this time, EPUB generation is not fully supported.